Skip to content

 Bio/Contact

-To partner with them in Bible translation and equipping the global Church with the biblical languages, click the button below:
+To partner with Andrew and his wife in Bible translation and equipping the global Church with the biblical languages, click the button below to give to their ministry:

 Why invest in the work of Bible translation?